supercamel/gserial/README.md

 # gserial

-gserial is a very small serial / COM port library.
-It is written in C using GObjects and through GObject introspection, it is useable in many different languages such as Python, Vala, etc
+gserial is a very small library for using serial ports in Gtk+ applications.
+It is written in C using GObjects and is useable in many different languages such as Python, Vala, etc.

 It is compatible with both Windows and Linux.